algorithmica-org/algorithmica/content/english/hpc/profiling/_index.md

 ---
-title: Profiling and Benchmarking
+title: Profiling
+aliases: [/hpc/analyzing-performance/profiling]
-weight: 4
+weight: 5
 ---

 There are two general ways of finding performance issues: starting at the code and profiling.
 Just as there are three levels of depth in the first approach — you can inspect source code, intermediate representation and assembly — there are three main approaches when it comes to profiling: instrumentation, statistical profiling and simulation.